Rev. John Redford Scott (1909-1958)

 After a quick visit to the continent including a visit to Rome for Jack and Jean, the young family of four returned to Canada in 1949 aboard the comfortable but aging RMS Aquitania during its' final year of service.
-They headed for New Brunswick where Jack had accepted a call to Salisbury a charge that also included Coverdale, Colpitts Settlement, and Steeves Memorial Churches.
+They headed for New Brunswick where Jack had accepted a call to Salisbury which included Coverdale, Colpitts Settlement, and Steeves Memorial Churches.
 While in Salisbury, a third child, Ian was born.
 After two temporary houses, the growing family happily moved into a new manse that had been built during their years in Salisbury.
 It was also while in New Brunswick that Jack re-established his connection with Naval service, becoming a padre in the Naval Reserve from 1949, in addition to his pastoral work.

 In 1956 Jack accepted a call from a Cape Breton congregation, Greenwood United Church, in Baddeck where the family settled for the next two years.
 Although only in his forties Jack had started to develop Angina, an indicator of heart disease; on May 30, 1958, Jack Scott died of a heart attack at the age of 49.
 With a family and congregation deeply saddened, a much loved minister, husband, brother, and father was buried in Ste.
 Croix with full military honours.

-Despite great losses, and the changes they bring, families do find a way to continue and Jack's family carried on in the spirit of trust that he had always shown.
-After a year living with maternal relatives in Newfoundland, they chose to settle in Wolfville, NS close to Scott family relatives 26 miles away, and continued to honour the memory of his Christian service, his good humour and his genuine caring manner.
+Despite great losses, and the changes they bring, families do find ways to continue and Jack's family carried on in the spirit of trust that he had always shown.
+After a year living with maternal relatives in Newfoundland, they chose to settle in Wolfville, NS close to Scott relatives, and honour the memory of his Christian service, his good humour, and his genuinely caring manner.
 Through the years, Jean saved his writings including his academic papers, sermons, and prayers which were passed on to me (their son) in 1994.
-Although primarily of interest to family, including seven grandchildren and seven great-grandchildren in 2017, his written work continues to be a link to his ministry and the lives he touched.
+Although primarily of interest to family, including seven grandchildren and seven great-grandchildren (in 2018), his written work continues to be a link to his ministry and the lives he touched.

 |HomePort Quick List||Scotts@HomePort||Search HomePort||Send e-mail to: HomePort|